 That’s why DNP programs prepare candidates in a distinct area of nursing practice.
 No matter which specialty you choose, you’ll master the knowledge and skills necessary to:

-Becoming proficient in the DNP competencies will qualify you for a variety of roles, including executive-level positions in nursing and healthcare.
+Another reason to get a DNP is that becoming proficient in the necessary competencies will qualify you for executive-level positions in nursing and healthcare.

 Hospitals employ approximately one-third of healthcare executives at the state, local and private levels.
 The remainder work in: